jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 AI frameworks, and receive a Career Essentials certificate upon completion.
-The Generative AI Skills Grant Challenge, conducted in partnership with data. org, the Microsoft AI for Good Lab, and GitHub, supports organizations in training and empowering the workforce to use generative AI.
+The Generative AI Skills Grant Challenge, conducted in partnership with data. org

+, the Microsoft AI for Good Lab, and GitHub, supports organizations in training and empowering the workforce to use generative AI.
 The program prioritizes fair and community\-led implementations